vitessio/website/content/zh/docs/11.0/reference/messaging.md

 ## Advanced usage

-The `MessageAck` functionality is currently an gRPC API call and cannot be used inside a transaction or more generally from the SQL interface.
+The `MessageAck` functionality is currently an gRPC API call and cannot be used from the SQL interface.
 However, you can manually ack messages using a regular DML query like this:

 ```sql
 update my_message set time_acked = :time_acked, time_next = null where id in ::ids and time_acked is null